Listen to the post, What’s Better: Intermittent Fasting Or Eating Breakfast?, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

 Fat loss can increase quite a bit during your extended 18 hour fasting window.

-Once you get over the initial adaptation period, and the struggles with hunger and food cravings earlier in the day, your body can adapt and it’ll become normal not to eat in the morning.
+Once you get over the initial adaptation period, and the struggles with hunger and food cravings earlier in the day, your body can adapt and it’ll become a normal thing not to eat in the morning.

 This may lead to even more sustainable results than eating more frequent lower calorie meals throughout the day.